alexj136/HWhile/README.md

 path variable.

 #### Installing HWhile
-To compile HWhile, first download HWhile (either using `git clone` or by clicking the 'Download ZIP' button on HWhile's
+Download HWhile (either using `git clone` or by clicking the 'Download ZIP' button on HWhile's
 [Github Page](https://github.com/alexj136/hwhile).
 Extract the downloaded files (if necessary).